What We Do

-Nationwide, the majority of all households include at least one animal; and polls continue to show that the public cares deeply about animal welfare.
-Events such as natural disasters shed light on the depth of the human-animal bond extends beyond animals we personally know.
+In the U.S. 67% of households have pets, and polls continue to show that the public cares deeply about animal welfare.
+Events such as natural disasters shed light on the depth of the human-animal bond.
 Society recognizes that we have a responsibility to all animals–companion animals, farm animals and wildlife–and that we must be the voice for the voiceless.

 In 2012, Ohio ranked 45th in the nation for animal welfare protection according to the Animal Legal Defense Fund’s annual ranking.
 Over the last decade, Ohio’s animal welfare advocates worked hard to raise that ranking in 2020 to 30th, and with the passing of comprehensive cross-reporting laws, to 24th in 2021.

 Media exposure has driven some positive change in Ohio.
 However, national news exposed the state’s lack of protection for exotic animals when an exotic pet dealer near Zanesville was found dead and the exotic animals he owned had been freed and had to be killed.
 This nationally televised tragedy forced the passing of an exotics ban in Ohio.
 State media attention to the horrific condition of dogs kept in Ohio puppy mills finally led to the passage of puppy mill regulations.
 The threat of a statewide ballot initiative forced the Governor’s office to come to the table to negotiate the creation of a Livestock Care Standards Advisory Board and standards of practice.
 These successes came after nearly a decade of advocacy efforts and public pressure.